 Dubbo zoo accommodation packages are changing all that.

-One accommodation package is changing all that.
-A safari in Africa may be out of your price range but a night at Taronga Western Plains Zoo’s premier overnight experience, Zoofari Lodge is the chance to get as close the amazing African Savannah without going too far from home.
+A safari in Africa may be out of your price range but an experience at Dubbo zoo overnight, in Zoofari Lodge is the chance to get as close the amazing African Savannah without going too far from home.